benmvp/slides/2017/nodevember/why-react.md

 - React components can also be written as functions of their props
 - Here we're using an arrow function instead of a standard function
 - And we're immediately destructuring the props into `headerText` & `children`
-- There's plenty more we can do too with new JS features
+- There's plenty more we can do too with new JS features in React

 /////